geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Microsoft_Teams.md

 Messaging policies are used to control which chat and channel messaging features are available to users in Microsoft Teams.
 You can use the Global default policy that is created automatically or create one or more custom messaging policies for people in your organization.
 After you create a policy, you can assign it to a user or group of users in your organization.

-As part of your Microsoft Teams pilot project for Adatum, you want to create a new messaging policy that addresses the chat and channel messaging requirements set forth by Adatum’s project team.
+As part of her Microsoft Teams pilot project for Adatum, Holly wants to create a new messaging policy that addresses the chat and channel messaging requirements set forth by Adatum’s project team.

 1. On the left-hand navigation pane in the **Teams admin center**, select **Messaging policies.**

-2. In the **Messaging policies** window, select **+Add** in the menu bar at the top of the page.
+2. In the **Messaging policies** window, scroll down and view the list of messaging policies.
+As you can see, only the **Global (Org-wide default)** policy exists.
+Select **+Add** in the menu bar that appears above the list of policies.

-3. Select the **New messaging policy** field at the top of the page and enter **Chat and Channel Messaging Policy** as the name of the policy.
+3. The unnamed field at the top of the page (above the Description) is the name of your new messaging policy.
+Select this field and enter **Chat and Channel Messaging Policy** as the name of the policy.

 4. Select the following values for each option:

 	- Owners can delete sent messages: **Off**

-	- Users can delete sent messages: **Off**
+	- Delete sent messages: **Off**

-	- User can edit sent messages: **On**
+	- Edit sent messages: **On**

 	- Read receipts: **Turned on for everyone**